Fløyen

-Fløyen or Fløyfjellet is one of the "city mountains" in Bergen, Hordaland, Norway.
+Fløyen or Fløyfjellet is one of the "seven city mountains" in Bergen, Hordaland, Norway.
 Its highest point is 400 m above sea level.
 The name could originate from fløystangen or a weather vane that was set up to indicate the direction of the wind for sailing ships.
 The view of the Bergen peninsula makes Fløyfjellet a popular attraction among tourists and locals alike.
-It has a funicular system called Fløibanen that transports passengers from the center of Bergen to a height of 320 m in roughly eight minutes.
+The Fløibanen funicular transports passengers from the centre of Bergen to a height of 320 m in roughly eight minutes.